jsmarble/codecisions/content/post/2021/unleash-react-running-the-server/index.md

 ---

-This post is [part of a series](__GHOST_URL__/unleash-react/) on adding feature flagging to a React application using [Unleash](https://www.getunleash.io/).
+This post is [part of a series](/unleash-react/) on adding feature flagging to a React application using [Unleash](https://www.getunleash.io/).

-{{< bookmark url="__GHOST_URL__/unleash-react/" title="Unleash React - What is Feature Flagging?" description="Feature flags are a powerful tool in the developer’s toolbox.
-Instead of releasing code in large features and risky deployment operations, new features can be developing incrementally and turned on and off in production by toggling a flag, selecting certain users, or other similar strategies.
-This m…" icon="__GHOST_URL__/favicon.ico" author="Joshua Marble" publisher="CODEcisions" thumbnail="" caption="" >}}

 In this post, we'll learn how to get Unleash server running in docker.